MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-authentication.md

 ---
 title: Managing API tokens
-description: This article provides information about generating and managing API tokens for Cloud App Security. ms.date: 03/27/2020 ms.topic: reference
+description: This article provides information about generating and managing API tokens for Defender for Cloud Apps. ms.date: 03/27/2020 ms.topic: reference
 ---